4.7/5 (9)

 Surface and terrain

-Daily cycling for an average of 16-22 miles/25-35 km on low traffic back-roads; the terrain isn't flat, but neither is it hilly, rather a rolling countryside.
-Longer mileage options available on most days.
+Daily cycling measures an average of 16-22 miles/25-35 km per day.
+You'll travel on low-traffic backroads.
+The terrain isn't flat but neither is it hilly - rather, a gently rolling route.
+Longer mileage options are available on most days.

 Hotels